 Our chemical restrictions are as a minimum always based on the highest legal standard in any of our sales countries as well as on information from authorities, NGOs and scientific reports.
 We apply the precautionary principle – meaning that we preventively restrict chemicals even where there is scientific uncertainty.
 Accordingly, our requirements usually go further than the law demands.

-We ban chemicals considered as hazardous for use in the production process and set limit values for finished products through the H&M chemical restrictions (continuously updated since 1995) which all suppliers are contractually bound to comply with.
+We ban chemicals considered as hazardous for use in the production process and set limit values for finished products through the H&M group chemical restrictions (continuously updated since 1995) which all suppliers are contractually bound to comply with.
 The overall strategy is that chemicals identified as hazardous should neither be used during production nor be detectable in products.

 Our Sustainability Commitment assessments include a set of requirements concerning the safety of chemical handling and storage as well as environmental requirements such as the treatment of wastewater and the handling of hazardous waste.
 Read more about environmental requirements for suppliers.